Updated July 15th, 2021 by Ben Reynolds

 The brokerages below are somewhat less known than the ‘big discount brokerages’.
 These brokerages offer discounted (or free) trades for investors looking to reduce their trading expenses.

-- Inveractive Brokers – Extremely discounted full service brokerage
+- Inveractive Brokers – Extremely discounted full service brokerage.
+This is the brokerage we use for our real money portfolio in The Sure Dividend Newsletter

 - Early Retirement Extreme – The fast track to financial independence